imincik/flake-forge/README.md

 * CI checks and workflows (dependencies updates, ...)

-* Many more builder configuration options
+* Many more language speciffic builders and configuration options